randall-coding/basetool-io-acorn/README.md

 ## Configure Basetool

-Visit the URL for your Acorn Basetool.
+Visit the endpoint for your Basetool server.
 This will lead you to the login page of Basetool.

 ![basetool_sign_in](https://github.com/randall-coding/basetool-io-acorn/assets/39175191/5bb2473a-2176-4c6f-adba-a47d767dcbeb)

 Go to the registration page by clicking on the "Register" link on the page.
-Complete the form with your email address, password, organization, and other necessary details.
+Complete the form with your email address, password, organization, and other details.

 ![basetool_new_user](https://github.com/randall-coding/basetool-io-acorn/assets/39175191/47de315e-7f22-47e5-b480-d942b5532490)

-Then login from the login page.
-Upon logging in with your new account, you will arrive at the Basetool dashboard.
+You should be redirected to the login page to log in.
+After logging in with your new account, you should see the Basetool dashboard.

 ![basetool_dashboard_1](https://github.com/randall-coding/basetool-io-acorn/assets/39175191/33d9592a-2b2b-4b53-8686-419954725d41)

-To add a datasource from the dashboard, click on the "Add one" link.
+To add an analytics datasource from the dashboard, click on the "Add one" link.
 Then, select your datasource from the list and follow the on-screen instructions.

 ![basetool_add_datasource](https://github.com/randall-coding/basetool-io-acorn/assets/39175191/4a72f2cc-1f9d-4654-b2cb-fbbec6a0151d)

 ### SMTP Configuration (Optional)
-If you want to configure SMTP, you can set these env values in the Acornfile:
+If you want to configure SMTP for email notifications, set these env values in the Acornfile before building the Acorn image:
 - EMAIL_FROM: **<ExampleMailer <example@example.com>>**
 - SMTP_HOST: **<Your SMTP Host>**
 - SMTP_PORT: **<SMTP Port>**
 - SMTP_USER: **<SMTP User>**
 - SMTP_PASSWORD: **<SMTP Password>**

-Congratulations!
-The Basetool installation is now complete.

 ## Conclusion
 That's all there is to it.
 We've now got a Basetool server up and running from an acorn image.